James Larkin: Build up to the lock-out, and its proceedings

 Larkin and others were arrested for sedition on 28 August, and he was released on bail later that day.
 Connolly told the authorities "I do not recognise the English government in Ireland at all.
 I do not even recognise the King except when I am compelled to do so."
 On 30 August, a warrant for Larkin's arrest was put out, claiming he had again been seditious and had incited people to riot and to pillage shops.
 When a meeting called by Larkin for Sunday 31 August 1913 was proscribed, Constance Markievicz and her husband Casimir disguised Larkin in Casimir's frock coat and trousers and stage makeup and beard, and Nellie Gifford, who was unknown to the police, led him into William Martin Murphy's Imperial Hotel, pretending to be her stooped, deaf old clergyman uncle (to disguise his instantly recognisable Liverpool accent).
 Larkin tore off his beard inside the hotel and raced to a balcony, where he shouted his speech to the crowd below.
 The police – some 300 Royal Irish Constabulary reinforcing Dublin Metropolitan Police – savagely baton-charged the crowd, injuring between 400 and 600 people.
 MP Handel Booth, who was present, said that the police "behaved like men possessed.
 They drove the crowd into the side streets to meet other batches of the government's minions, wildly striking with their truncheons at everyone within reach ...
 The few roughs got away first, most respectable people left their hats and crawled away with bleeding heads.
 Kicking victims when prostrate was a settled part of the police programme."
 Larkin went into hiding, charged with incitement to breach the peace.
-Larkin was later re-arrested, charged with sedition and was handed a 7 months imprisonment.
+Larkin was later re-arrested, charged with sedition and was handed a 7-month imprisonment.
 The Attorney General claimed Larkin had said: "People make kings and can unmake them.
 I never said 'God Save the King', but in derision.
 I say it now in derision." to a crowd of 8,000 people from the windows of Liberty Hall.
 The sentence was widely seen as unjust.
 Larkin was released about a week later.
+As the lock out continued Larkin continued to speak out about the conditions being faced by workers and their families.
+On 4 October 1913 Larkin spoke at the lock out Tribunal of Inquiry: